bvds/andes/docs/guides/manager_guide/README.md

 is using a cached version of the Space Client app, the deletion may fail and allow the user to continue using the Space Client. <!-- BROW-1442 --> </li>
-<li>Space Manager: After filling in billing information,
-wait approximately 15 minutes before upgrading or downgrading the subscription setting. <!-- BROW-1633 --> </li>
-<li>Space Manager: Upgrading to Enterprise subscription
-may not generate a payment request.
-Contact Sencha Support for help. <!-- BROW-1631 --> </li>
-<li>Space Manager: Upgrading or Downgrading to the Workforce
-or Enterprise subscriptions may not indicate how many days remain in the current subscription. <!-- BROW-1629 --> </li>
-<li>Space Manager: After entering credit card information
-and clicking Update, delete the information so it is no longer visible. <!-- BROW-1608 --> </li>
 <li>Space Manager: Reports may not update after changing
 filter values. <!-- BROW-1595 --> </li>
-<li>Space Manager: Trial subscriptions may continue and
-list negative days remaining. <!-- BROW-1527 --> </li>
 </ol>